-Under Indonesian investment law, there are facilities and incentives available to foreign investors, including:
+Facilities and incentives are available to foreign investors under Indonesian investment law, including:

-- a income tax through a reduction of net income to a certain stage on a certain period; - b import duty relief or exemption on imports of capital goods, machinery or equipment for production processes not yet developed in Indonesia;
+a income tax relief through a reduction of net income up to a certain stage in a certain period;

-- c import duty relief or exemption on imports of raw or auxiliary materials for the purpose of production for a certain period and subject to certain conditions; - d exemption or postponement, for a certain period, of value added tax (VAT) on imports of capital goods, machinery or equipment for production processes not yet developed in Indonesia; and - e accelerated depreciation or amortisation and relief on land and building tax for certain business sectors in certain regions, areas or zones.
+- b import duty relief or exemption on imports of capital goods, machinery or equipment for production processes not yet developed in Indonesia; - c import duty relief or exemption on imports of raw or auxiliary materials for the purpose of production for a certain period and subject to certain conditions; - d exemption or postponement, for a certain period, of VAT on imports of capital goods, machinery or equipment for production processes not yet developed in Indonesia; and - e accelerated depreciation or amortisation and relief on land and building tax for certain business sectors in certain regions, areas or zones.

-A new Regulation (BKPM No. 5/2013, promulgated in May 2013 as amended by Regulation No. 12 of 2013) issued by the Indonesia Investment Coordinating Board (the BKPM) sets forth new investment requirements for PMAs.
-According to the new Regulation, PMAs must have a minimum investment (i.e., capital, loans and retained profits) of 10 billion rupiahs with issued and paid-up capital of at least 2.5 billion rupiahs.
+Regulation BKPM No. 5/2013, promulgated in May 2013 as amended by Regulation No. 12 of 2013, issued by the Indonesia Investment Coordinating Board (BKPM), sets forth new investment requirements for PMAs.
+According to the Regulation, PMAs must have a minimum investment (i.e., capital, loans and retained profits) of 10 billion rupiahs with issued and paid-up capital of at least 2.5 billion rupiahs.
 While the Regulation does not impose any capital-to-loan ratios, in practice the BKPM has often required that in addition to the 2.5 billion rupiah reserve minimum, the capital reserves be increased in proportion to loan risks.
 The result of the Regulation is that PMAs with low equity are unable to enter Indonesia.
-This new Regulation straightens out the capital requirement and also emphasises that a low-equity PMA may no longer enter Indonesia.
+This Regulation straightens out the capital requirement and also emphasises that a low-equity PMA may no longer enter Indonesia.

-The law for limited liability companies has different capital requirements that should also be taken into consideration and complied with.
-Under this law, companies must have a minimum authorised capital of at least 50 million rupiahs with a minimum 25 per cent as issued and paid-up capital.
+Law No. 40 of 2007 on Limited Liability Companies imposes different capital requirements that should also be taken into consideration and complied with.
+Under this Law, companies must have a minimum authorised capital of at least 50 million rupiahs with a minimum 25 per cent as issued and paid-up capital.

-The new Regulation also introduces a three-year time frame for completion of projects set out in foreign investors' business plans.
+Regulation BKPM No. 5/2013 also introduces a three-year time frame for completion of projects set out in foreign investors' business plans.
 Longer timescales may apply for certain specific business sectors.
 In the event of failure to complete a project within the applicable time frame, the BKPM will grant an audit, following which the licence will either be extended for another single term of three years or revoked.